Wednesday, November 3, 2021

 Church of Our Lady (Liebfrauenkirche)

-Way out in the vineyards - the Liebfrauenmilch (Beloved lady's milk) is one of the cheap sweet German wines - we visited the Church of our Lady, built as a pilgrims' church and finished in 1465.
+Way out in the vineyards - the Liebfrauenmilch (Beloved lady's milk) is one of the cheap sweet German wines - we visited the Church of Our Lady, built as a pilgrims' church and finished in 1465.
 The French Wikipedia calls the building the most important Gothic church between Strasbourg and Cologne.

-The tympanum shows the death and coronation of St. Mary
+The tympanum shows the death and coronation of St. Mary.

 The sanctuary